 Step 1: Set up your work environment

 First, your cutting board should be strong, flat, and of a suitable material and size.
 Wood or heavy-duty plastic are the preferred materials.
 Despite what you may be told, wood (as long as both washed and dried effectively) is just as resistant to bacteria as plastic or other materials.
 Plus, wood won’t dull your knives like boards made of glass, bamboo, or marble.
-You can read my recommendations of some great cutting boards here.

 It’s important that the cutting board is firmly secured.
 It’s safest to use a rubber mat.
 If you don’t have one, a common trick is to lay down a damp (but not soaking wet) tea towel underneath the cutting board to hold it in place.